DrRename/drkodi/README.md

 #### Mac

-Download the latest DrKodi.app.zip, unpack it and double-click.
+Download the latest `DrKodi.app.zip`, unpack it and double-click.

 **Note:** No Java installation required.